tonic-team/tonic.site/content/Installation/template_repository/index.md

 `-f` will force the creation if the folder already exists.
 `--no-annex` makes it a git-only repository)

-## Add options for datalad
+## Add options for datalad and add readme files

 We will run `git annex config --set  annex.addunlocked true` in some datasets.
 There, annex files will not be locked when using datalad save or the scripts (takes twice as much space in non-windows computer, but will allow people to change binary files without needing to unlock them first).
+We will also populate readme file and make sure they are not git-annexed by setting md files to be added on git on the repository not having the "text2git" option.

 ```
 git annex config --set  annex.addunlocked true